DGSI-UPC/Subtitle-Generator/README.md

 ## Requirements

+It is necessary to request access to pyannote/segmentation and pyannote/speaker-diarization.

 Before you begin, ensure you have the following installed:

 1.  **Python:** (3.7 or higher recommended).
 You can check your Python version with `python --version` or `python3 --version`.